 1982 Ford EXP brochure cover

-Standard equipment on the $7,387 EXP included front-wheel-drive, a four-wheel independent suspension, rack and pinion steering, power front disc/rear drum brakes, and P165/80R13 tires (a size now hard to find) on 13-inch wheels.
-Inside, a Sport steering wheel, reclining high-back bucket seats, a console, and an AM radio were included.
+Standard exterior and mechanical equipment on the $7,387 EXP (about $25,200 in today’s dollars) included halogen headlamps, front-wheel-drive, a four-wheel independent suspension, rack and pinion steering, power front disc/rear drum brakes, and P165/80R13 tires (a size now hard to find) on 13-inch Sport styled steel wheels with trim rings.
+Inside, a Sport steering wheel, reclining high-back front bucket seats, a console, a tachometer, an electronic digital clock, and an AM radio with dual front speakers were included.

 Exterior and mechanical options included tinted glass (initially $82 but standard later in the model year), a flip-up open air roof ($276), power steering ($190), and cast aluminum wheels ($232).
 Inside, options included an air conditioner ($611), fingertip speed control ($151), leather/vinyl reclining low back bucket seats ($138), and a few different stereo choices.